National Shingles Vaccination Program

 Accessing the vaccine

 To receive the free shingles vaccine, speak to your doctor.
-Some local councils and community health centers may also offer the vaccine.
 For further information on immunisation providers, see the Immunisation services page.

-For further information on National Shingles Vaccination Program contact your local doctor or immunisation provider.
+For further information on the National Shingles Vaccination Program contact your local doctor or immunisation provider.